 Discover more at www.wbcsd.org

 We began working on tire and road wear particles (TRWP) in 2005 – the same year that the Tire Industry Project (TIP) was founded – to help answer questions that TIP members were asking about the fate and potential human health and environmental impacts of the particles generated as tires move over road surfaces.
 There was no existing data to help answer these questions, so we established a TRWP working group to study the potential human health and environmental impacts of tire particles.

 Sampling of TRWP in soil, air, rivers, and oceans

 Modelling of TRWP fate and transport in soil, air, rivers, and oceans

-Studying the degradation of TWRP in the environment
+Studying the degradation of TRWP in the environment

 Investigating any potential impacts of long-term exposure of organisms to TRWP

 We take society’s interest in the potential impacts of tires seriously; TRWP research and knowledge sharing is a priority in our science-driven approach toward an ever more sustainable tire industry.

 The members of the Tire Industry Project (TIP) (in alphabetical order) are, Bridgestone, Continental, Goodyear, Hankook, Kumho Tire, Michelin, Pirelli, Sumitomo Rubber, Toyo Tires, and Yokohama Rubber.